High-deductible health insurance plans can leave you with big out-of-pocket costs. Here are 10 ways to cut expenses.

 The federal government offers a list of free procedures and screenings online.

 Before you have a test or screening, check to make sure which costs are covered.
-Money Talks News founder Stacy Johnson found out the hard way that some of his annual physical was provided at no cost to him, but that much of the rest was not.
+Money Talks News founder Stacy Johnson found out the hard way that some of his annual physical examination was provided at no cost to him, but that much of the rest was not.

 2. Ask for a discount